ChainSafe/hardhat-plugin-multichain-deploy/example/README.md

 npx hardhat var set PK
 ```

-This command securely stores your private key, enabling Hardhat to interact with blockchain networks on your behalf.

 ## Deployment Options

 This example offers three distinct deployment scripts, each catering to different deployment scenarios.
 Depending on your requirements, you can choose the script that best fits your needs.